 Related: Inbox Zero trick: How to clean out your inbox on Gmail and start the year fresh.

 2. Back Up Photos and Data

+All it takes is one hard drive crash or lost smartphone to make you way more diligent about backing up your data.
+Don’t wait for that, trust me!
+Get in the habit of syncing your phone and tablet at least once a week.
 Back up photos on the cloud with Snapjoy (above), and back up Instagram photos with a service like Instabackup or Instaport.me.
 Make sure you’ve got plenty of storage on iCloud, Amazon CloudDrive, Microsoft SkyDrive, or even Dropbox–with autobackups scheduled.
 Your own external hard drive is a good bet too.

 3. Check Privacy Settings

 We’ve always offered a lot of tips about online privacy and safety.
 But these days it’s like Facebook, Instagram, and other networks are changing privacy settings and Terms of Service every second.
 In fact, just this week Facebook announced that now anyone can private message you and not just friends.
 Ugh.
 So take a few minutes to go through your setting and make sure it’s just how you want it.
 Can friends of friends see your photos?
 Can strangers get your contact info?
 A good trick is to log out and check your page, so you can see what a stranger would see.